Incentives are the engine that drives success for employees.

 Team incentives might be given independent of other individual incentive plans an organization might have to reward top performers.
 The main motive of team incentives is to promote the spirit of teamwork and common good in the employees, while also motivating them to continue to achieve the targets set for them.

-Let’s take a look at the top six types of team incentive plans:
+Let’s take a look at the top six common types of team incentive plans:

 1. Profit sharing